In the guide

 This guidance is for England

-Cattle without passports, whether male or female, cannot be moved off your holding alive except under licence and only to an approved sampling site, a hunt kennel or knacker's yard.
+Cattle without passports, whether male or female, cannot be moved off your holding alive except under licence.
 They may also need to be tested for BSE.

 - supports the control and eradication of bovine diseases - for example, bovine tuberculosis (bTB) and foot-and-mouth disease (FMD)